The best way to find out what we really need is to get rid of what we don’t.

 The clock has sprung forward.

 The ice has melted.

 And for many of us, that means it’s also time for spring cleaning.

 But, as good as it feels to clear our homes of clutter and excess, clearing our lives of emotional junk can feel even better.

-So, as long as you’re rounding up items around the house to donate, here’s a roundup of 5 areas of your life that might benefit from a little (emotional) spring cleaning:
+Today we’re sharing a roundup of 5 areas of your life that might benefit from a little (emotional) spring cleaning:

 1) Spring cleaning your goals

 Remember all those goals you set at the start of the year?

 Chances are, you’ve been able to remain consistent with one or more changes you’ve made.